 English Language Development (ELD)

-The MISSION of Elizabethtown Area School District's ELD program is as follows:
+The MISSION of the District's ELD program is as follows:

-- Support a high quality education for English learners (ELs) which includes the provision of culturally responsive and equitable educational programs.
+- Support a high-quality education for English learners (ELs), which includes providing culturally responsive and equitable educational programs.

 - Ensure that English learners meet rigorous core curriculum standards and achieve high levels of academic success.